ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/schemas/_includes/overloaded-shards-diagnostics.md

-{% note info %}

-This procedure applies only to row-oriented tables.

-{% endnote %}

 1. Analyze the **Overloaded shard count** chart in the **DB overview** Grafana dashboard.

     ![](../_assets/overloaded-shards-dashboard.png)

-    The chart indicates whether the {{ ydb-short-name }} cluster has overloaded shards, but it does not specify which table shards are overloaded.
+    The chart indicates whether the {{ ydb-short-name }} cluster has overloaded shards, but it does not specify which table's shards are overloaded.

-1. To identify the table with an overloaded shard, follow these steps:
+2. To identify the table with overloaded shards, follow these steps:

     1. In the [Embedded UI](../../../../../reference/embedded-ui/index.md), go to the **Databases** tab and click on the database.

-    1. On the **Navigation** tab, ensure the required database is selected.
+    2. On the **Navigation** tab, ensure the required database is selected.

-    1. Open the **Diagnostics** tab.
+    3. Open the **Diagnostics** tab.

-    1. Open the **Top shards** tab.
+    4. Open the **Top shards** tab.

-    1. In the **Immediate** and **Historical** tabs, sort the shards by the **CPUCores** column and analyze the information.
+    5. In the **Immediate** and **Historical** tabs, sort the shards by the **CPUCores** column and analyze the information.

     ![](../_assets/partitions-by-cpu.png)

-    {% note info %}

-    You can also use system tables to get information about overloaded shards.
-For more information, see [History of overloaded partitions](../../../../system-views.md#top-overload-partitions).
+    Additionally, the information about overloaded shards is provided as a system table.
+For more information, see [{#T}](../../../../system-views.md#top-overload-partitions).

     {% endnote %}

-1. To pinpoint the schema issue, follow these steps:
+3. To pinpoint the schema issue, follow these steps:

     1. Retrieve information about the problematic table using the [{{ ydb-short-name }} CLI](../../../../../reference/ydb-cli/index.md).
 Run the following command: